avodonosov/reader-garbage-collector/README.md

 Common Lisp could do that automatically.
-If symbol does not have a binding (function binding, value binding, or other), and is not reachable from any GC root other than a packge object, the symbol can be gargage collected, uninterning if necessary.
+If symbol does not have a binding (function binding, value binding, or other), and is not reachable from any GC root other than a packge object, the symbol can be garbage collected, uninterning if necessary.

-In other words, simply being interned into a package should not prevent symbol from being gargage collected.
+In other words, simply being interned into a package should not prevent symbol from being garbage collected.

-A special function (gc-symbols &optional package) could be provided for user to invoke this process at any time, without waiting for gargage collector to be fired automatically.
+A special function (gc-symbols &optional package) could be provided for user to invoke this process at any time, without waiting for garbage collector to be fired automatically.

 The (gc-symbols *package*) could be invoked at every iteration